s0urav6529/softcopy-note/README.md

 # nodemailer

-At first need to intall nodemailer then go to this below link
+At first need to intall nodemailer then go to this below 🔗

     https://ethereal.email/